drusellers/site/content/style/index.md

 https://www.pinterest.com/pin/9781324169464026/

 Always like the idea of finding a way to work femine colors in.
-WHat is the femine serious?
+What is the femine version of serious?
+I feel like the blues of IBM, dark tones are what makes a manly serious.

 How could you do a "Dark Mode" that wasn't black?
 Purples?
 Navy?
+Greens.

 # 2. Taglines